GoogleChrome/web.dev/src/site/content/en/blog/content-visibility/index.md

 element will start out with a `300px` intrinsic sizing in each dimension, but once the element's contents are rendered, it will retain the rendered intrinsic size.
 Any subsequent rendering size changes will also be remembered.
-In practice, this means that if you scroll an element with `content-visibilty: auto` applied, and then scroll it back offscreen, it will automatically retain its ideal width and height, and not revert to the placeholder sizing.
+In practice, this means that if you scroll an element with `content-visibility: auto` applied, and then scroll it back offscreen, it will automatically retain its ideal width and height, and not revert to the placeholder sizing.
 This feature is especially useful for infinite scrollers, which can now automatically improve sizing estimation over time as the user